getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

 ### Run a Redis container exposed only on ServiceNet

-If you don't want your container to be exposed to the public Internet, you need to specify the internal IP address of a segment by using the `--publish ip:hostPort:containerPort` flag when you execute a `docker run` command.
-Because that flag requires a specific IP address, you first have to choose which segment you want the container to run on, and then discover the internal IP address of that segment.
+If you don't want your container to be exposed to the public Internet, you need to specify the internal IP address of a node by using the `--publish ip:hostPort:containerPort` flag when you execute a `docker run` command.
+Because that flag requires a specific IP address, you first have to choose which node you want the container to run on, and then discover the internal IP address of that node.

 1. View your cluster information.